L3P3/lui/README.md

 `node(Component, props: Object [, childs: ?Array<node>]):node` | This is how you add child components.
 If you want to add html components, pass the lowercase tagname in a string as the first argument.
 If, like html components do, the added component accepts content, you can pass that as the third argument as an array of nodes.
 `node_list(Component, props: Object, data: Array)` | When you want to add a component n times for each entry of an array, this is the (proper) way to go.
 If the array items are objects, the [keys](https://reactjs.org/docs/lists-and-keys.html) are directly taken from an `id` property.
 `hook_async(function(...deps):Promise<T>, deps: ?Array):T` | If you need to wait for some data until it is available, use this instead of `hook_memo`.
+`hook_callback(function, deps):function` | Returns a function that never changes.
+It passes all arguments down to the given function after the `deps`.
+Use this when you need to pass a callback as props that needs `deps`.
+If that callback is independent of the current component (has no `deps`), move the callback out of the component.
 `hook_delay(msecs: number):boolean` | Turns `true` after the specified delay.
 `hook_effect(function(...deps):destroy, deps: ?Array):void` | Run the given function once and every time an `deps` item changes.
 That function _may_ return another function that gets called before the effect appears again or when the component gets unmounted.
 `hook_first():boolean` | This just tells you if this is the first time the component is being rendered.